How to Build Google Crashpad

 if (database == NULL) return false;

-// File paths of attachments to uploaded with minidump file at crash time - default upload limit is 2MB
+// File paths of attachments to be uploaded with the minidump file at crash time - default upload limit is 2MB

 vector<FilePath> attachments;